-Nowadays there is a lot of talk about Magnesium, its health benefits and how the body can’t work properly without it, but let’s see in details what it is, which are the health benefits and what you can do in case of deficiency.
+Nowadays there is a lot of talk about Magnesium, its health benefits, and how the body can’t work properly without it, but let’s see in detail what it is, which its health benefits, and what you can do in case of deficiency.

 What is it?

 Magnesium is an essential mineral.
 The term essential is used for any vitamin or mineral that the body cannot produce or synthesize on its own.
 So, your body cannot produce magnesium.
 The magnesium your body needs to function must come from outside sources.

 Which are the health benefits?